-Congress Might Cut Disaster Aid To Fund The Border Wall And It's A Terrible Idea
+Disaster Aid Funding Could Be Cut To Pay For The Border Wall, & This Is Terrible Timing

 The cut was proposed, somewhat ironically, by Republican Representative Rodney Frelinghuysen from New Jersey, who helped create the Sandy recovery package in 2013, and Rep. John Carter, a Republican from Texas.

-The cut is part of a large spending bill the House will consider when they return from August recess.
-Disaster relief efforts would take an $876 million hit — which would pay for “roughly half” of the down payment on a border wall between the U.S. and Mexico.
+The cut is part of a large spending bill the House will consider when it returns from August recess.
+Disaster relief efforts would take an $876 million hit -- which would pay for "roughly half" of the down payment on a border wall between the United States and Mexico.
 A wall that Trump repeatedly promised Mexico would pay for, as a reminder.

-This isn't the first time Trump has looked for a back-door means of paying for his border wall.
+This isn't the first time Trump has looked for backdoor means of paying for his border wall.
 The president was rumored to have announced the trans military ban in late July in order to save a spending bill that included funds for his wall.

-And it isn't surprising that wall-supporters are looking for different ways to pay for the project: over the past few months, Trump has gone from insisting that Mexico will pay, to saying that they will reimburse the U.S., according to an infamous and poorly worded tweet:
+And it isn't surprising that wall supporters are looking for different ways to pay for the project; over the past few months, Trump has gone from insisting that Mexico will pay to saying that it will reimburse the United States, according to an infamous and poorly worded tweet:

+Eventually, but at a later date so we can get started early, Mexico will be paying, in some form, for the badly needed border wall.— Donald J. Trump (@realDonaldTrump) April 23, 2017

 And now, it seems, even that marble-mouthed promise is out the door.